Tuesday, September 29, 2020

 3. In a blank document, type the name of the class into a text box.
 Then, rotate the box so it's 90ยบ.
 Once you do this, you can move it to the left or right of the page (depending on where you put your blank strip).
 The size of the text will depend on the thickness of your strip.

-it's hard to see where one stops
+Because both pages are white, it's hard to see where one stops and the other starts |

 4. Print out the page with your heading and slip the paper underneath your coloring page, replacing the blank page you used as a guide.
 It should now be the length of the binder.